Garrison Golf Course to Close This Year | The Highlands Current

 “We’ve invested heavily in golf for two decades,” said Chip Allemann, general manager of The Garrison, in the statement.
 “Like so many commercial golf courses around the country, we simply failed to become economically sustainable in light of declining play and the increased number of courses” in the region.

 The course will close regardless of whether the Town of Philipstown approves the Shakespeare festival move to the property, Allemann said.
-The plan to downsize to nine holes was dropped because it would require a redesign and other costs that “would not be justified,” Allemann said.
-Davis also owns the Highlands Country Club on Route 9D in Garrison, which has a nine-hole course that will remain open.
+The plan to downsize to nine holes was dropped because it would require a redesign and other costs that “would not be justified,” he said.
+Davis also runs the Highlands Country Club on Route 9D in Garrison, which has a nine-hole course that he said will remain open.
+The land there is owned by the Open Space Institute.

+[On Monday (April 5) Allemann said in an email to members that the Highlands will open for tennis and golf by the end of April but keep the pool closed because of ongoing pandemic restrictions.
+He also said that, beginning in 2022, the club will be run by a committee of longtime members, with 2021 being “a transitional year” that includes “a wind-down of management and final weddings by The Garrison team.”]

 After a building boom that ended with the housing crash of 2007, the number of golf courses in the U.S. has been on a steady decline, according to the National Golf Foundation, with more than 800 closing in the past decade.
 Davis cited that figure in the statement, attributing it to “drastic declines in the number of golfers, particularly among millennials.”